cbstl/top-albums-catalog/README.md

 This is a Vue/TypeScript single page application that retrieves up to 100 top albums from the iTunes API and lists them.
 Users can search the list by album or artist and, as a special feature of this coding challenge, sort by artist, title, or rating.

 ### Instructions for Use
+- Run 'npm install' to install any missing packages.
 - Run 'npm run dev' to start application and go to the the web address specified as Local.
 - Once loaded, the page should return up to 100 album cards with artists/titles by rating from the Apple API.
 - To search, type in the input box at the top (case-insensitive) and click the button the right to filter titles and artists by that string.